perspilling/eatools/README.markdown

         $ cd <the directory where the eaapi.jar is located>
         $ mvn install:install-file -DgroupId=org.sparx -DartifactId=eaapi -Dversion=1.0.0 -Dpackaging=jar -Dfile=eaapi.jar

+2. Copy the SSJavaCOM.dll (located in the same directory as eaapi.jar) to the windows\system32 directory

-2. cd back to the directory with the EAtools project, and compile the :
+3. cd back to the directory with the EAtools project, and compile the :

         $ mvn clean install

-3. Build the eatools.jar file:
+4. Build the eatools.jar file:

         $ mvn package -Dmaven.test.skip=true -DmainClass=no.eatools.diagramgen.EaDiagramGenerator -DjarFileName=eatools